Lil Jon discography

-The discography of Lil Jon, an American rapper, consists of 7 studio albums and 15 singles.
+The discography of American rapper Lil Jon consists of seven studio albums and fifteen singles.
 Lil Jon was the lead vocalist for the group Lil Jon & the East Side Boyz from 1997 to 2004.
 Since the group broke up, Lil Jon has continued to produce his own music and tracks for other artists.

 In 1997, Lil Jon & the East Side Boyz debuted with Get Crunk, Who U Wit: Da Album.
 After releasing We Still Crunk!! in 2000, the group signed to TVT Records.
 Under TVT the group put out three albums: Put Yo Hood Up in 2001, Kings of Crunk in 2002, and Crunk Juice in 2004.
 Two collaborative singles with the Ying Yang Twins, "Get Low" and "Salt Shaker", made the top ten of the US Billboard Hot 100 chart in 2003 and 2004 respectively.
 Lil Jon & the East Side Boyz disbanded after Crunk Juice, but Lil Jon continued his music career with many produced hit singles such as "Girlfight" by Brooke Valentine, "The Anthem" by Pitbull, and "Do You Remember" by Jay Sean.
 Lil Jon began recording his solo debut album, Crunk Rock, in 2006, and "Snap Yo Fingers" (featuring E-40 and Sean P) was the debut single for that album.
 Many delays led it to be released in 2010.